acm-uic/sigwebdev-authenticated-todo/README.md

 ```
 npm run start-all
 ```
-in base directory of repo and the application will startup
+in base directory of repo and the application will startup :white_check_mark: